 A colorful cast of characters including the electrifying French-Cameroonian actor, Yann Gael deliver in the mystery, horror movie, SALOUM

 SALOUM also benefits from a great cast of colorful characters.
-Striking French-Cameroonian actor, Yann Gael, stars as Chaka, a young man hellbent for revenge for when he was brutally recruited as a child soldier.
+Striking French-Cameroonian actor, Yann Gael, stars as Chaka, a young man hellbent on revenge for when he was brutally recruited as a child soldier.
 He also has one of the best lines in SALOUM, “We’re not exactly UNICEF.”

 SALOUM’s special effects deserve praise for their terrifying realism.
 It’s a joy to see a film made outside of the usual special effects we see made by Disney’s Industrial Light and Magic.
 Even Blumhouse horror films are starting to be over-saturated with their own look.